reachjason/Web3-Operator-Handbook/README.md

 # Web3 Operator Handbook
-This book contains all my notes from conversations with 100s of successful operators in crypto as well as best practices across the industry.
+This repository contains all my notes from conversations with 100s of successful operators in crypto as well as best practices across the industry.

 New updates are constantly pushed